dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_7.md

 * Let $y₀ ~ y₁ … $ be a bad sequence in $Y$.
 * Let $i$ be the minimal $i$ such that $∃ j.~ y_j < x_i$.
 * The sequence $x₀ … x_{i-1} ~ y_j ~ y_{j+1} … $ is bad:
-  - The $x$ prefix comes from a bad sequence so it cannot contains increasing elements.
+  - The $x$ prefix comes from a bad sequence so it cannot contain increasing elements.
-  - The $y$ suffix comes from a bad sequence so it cannot contains increasing elements.
+  - The $y$ suffix comes from a bad sequence so it cannot contain increasing elements.
-  - We are left with comparing element from across $x$ and $y$:
+  - We are left with comparing elements from across $x$ and $y$:
     * By contradiction to the badness: assume $x_m ≤ y_n$ for some $m < i$ and $n ≥ j$.
     * By definition of $Y$ we have $y_n < x_{i'}$ and by minimality of $i$ we have $i ≤ i'$.
     * So we have $x_m ≤ y_n < x_{i'}$ and $m < i ≤ i'$, contradicting the badness of $x₀ ~ x₁ …$